paulrosen/abcjs/docs/overview/purpose.md

 * For working with tunes in the browser, see [the Editor](https://editor.drawthedots.com).

+* Also see Michael Eskin's [ABC Tools](https://michaeleskin.com/abctools/abctools.html) for a much more fully-featured editor.

 * If you are using VSCode, there is an extension that you install.
 Get to the extension panel with shift-cmd-X, then search for "abcjs".
 Once you install that you can see the notation rendered as you type in a file.
 To use it, open your tune file (ending in `.abc`) and type shift-cmd-P to get the command pallet.
 Search for "abcjs" to open the preview pane.

 ## Browser/device support